unkso/titan-app/titan-web-client/docs/modules.md

 Scenes are essentially top-level components that build the structure of a page.
 They construct row/column grids, and place containers or other child components within the grid structure.

-They should not contain business logic, API calls, or interact with the redux store.
+They should not contain business logic, API calls, or interact with the redux AppStore.

 ### services/
 <a id="structure-services"></a>
 Contains wrappers for API services.

 These service classes send requests to external systems.
 These requests may fetch, create, update, or delete data from another API.
-They may **not** perform sorting, filtering, or update the redux store.
+They may **not** perform sorting, filtering, or update the redux AppStore.
 Such logic should exist in a redux action.

 ### test/
 <a id="structure-test"></a>